-All the best Korean dramas to watch on Netflix
+Here’s all the best Netflix Korean drama to watch on demand

 As Parasite blows the film world to sheds, and K-Pop stans continue to bombard Twitter, South Korean media has a huge spotlight on it, as it rightfully deserves.
 Hallyuwood has been given a chance to shine more than it has in the past thanks to the Internet and streaming services like Netflix offering a variety of international content.